Bill Sponsors

 Cons for Progressives

-- Focuses on financial liability management rather than addressing the root causes of alcohol-related harms through community health or harm reduction initiatives.
+- Focuses strictly on financial liability and insurance protections without addressing the root causes of alcohol-related community harm or funding addiction recovery programs.

 Pros for Conservatives